NHSDigital/nhsuk-tools-chart-components/README.md

 This repository contains the code for NHS.UK Chart components

-These chart components are designed for visualizing Body Mass Index (BMI), Child Body Mass Index (CBMI), and Blood Pressure (BP) data.
+These chart components are designed for visualizing Body Mass Index (BMI), Child Body Mass Index (CBMI), Blood Pressure (BP) and Waist to Height (WHTR) data.

 Initially, these charts were integrated into separate codebases for each of the individual tools.
 To support consistency and reusability across NHS projects, we have migrated these chart components into a dedicated library.